-Ross Els is in his third season at Nebraska on Coach Bo Pelini's staff and his and his 25th season in the college coaching ranks.
-Els begins his third season coaching NU's linebackers and his second year with the added duties of special teams coordinator and recruiting coordinator.
+Ross Els is in his fourth season at Nebraska and his and his 26th season in the college coaching ranks.
+Els begins his fourth season coaching NU's linebackers and his third year with the added duties of special teams coordinator and recruiting coordinator.

 The play of Els' linebackers in 2012 helped Nebraska to 10 wins and a trip to the Big Ten Championship Game.
 Senior Will Compton earned second-team All-Big Ten honors with a team-leading 110 tackles, including six tackles for loss and 3.0 sacks.
 Compton also recovered three fumbles and had an interception.